anki-geo/ultimate-geography/README.md

 > Please note that importing an extended deck on top of a standard deck is not recommended.
 You should either remove the standard deck first (by following the instructions in the [_Major version_](#major-version) section), or import the extended deck in a separate Anki profile.

 1. Go to the [_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases) and find the latest release.
-1. In the release's _Downloads_ section, find the ZIP archive of the version you're interested in using (e.g., `Ultimate_Geography_v[...]_DE.zip` for the standard German deck) and download it.
+1. In the release's _Downloads_ section, find the ZIP archive of the version you're interested in using (e.g. `Ultimate_Geography_v[...]_DE.zip` for the standard German deck) and download it.
 1. Extract the content of the archive on your machine.
 1. Open Anki and make sure your devices are all synchronised.
 1. In the _File_ menu, select _CrowdAnki: Import from disk_.